community-tech-alliance/airflow-dbt/README.md

 All done!
 Be on the lookout for any secrets that were detected during the pre-commit step from your local machine.

+Note: if you're using GitHub Desktop, this should still work if you follow the above steps before and configure GitHub Desktop to use your default shell application (such as Terminal, iTerm 2, etc.).
+You can change this in `GitHub Desktop -> Settings -> Integrations -> Shell`.

 **NOTE: this repository was forked from https://github.com/gocardless/airflow-dbt in order to release an updated version to PyPi.**

 This is a collection of [Airflow](https://airflow.apache.org/) operators to provide easy integration with [dbt](https://www.getdbt.com).